-Supportive Measures may include, but are not limited to, counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security, and monitoring of certain areas of the campus.
+Supportive Measures may include, but are not limited to, counseling, extensions of deadlines or other courserelated adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security, and monitoring of certain areas of the campus.
 Wake Forest will maintain as confidential any Supportive Measures provided to a Claimant or a Respondent, to the extent that maintaining such confidentiality would not impair Wake Forest's ability to provide the Supportive Measures.
 The Title IX Coordinator is responsible for coordinating the effective implementation of Supportive Measures.
+Said measures must be made regardless of whether the victim chooses to report the crime to campus police or local law enforcement.

 The protection of our community is very important to Wake Forest University.
-Anyone who feels they may or are a victim of crime on campus should immediately notify the Wake Forest University Police or on property of WFBMC notify WFBMC Security.
-If the crime occurs off campus immediately notify the police department in the location where it occurred.
+Anyone who feels they may be or are a victim of crime on campus should immediately notify the Wake Forest University Police or on property of WFBMC notify WFBMC Security.
+If the crime occurs off campus, immediately notify the police department in the location where it occurred.
 A delay in reporting may cause the situation to escalate.